 Washington Apartments: 11 4-person apartments, 1 2-person apartment

-Weinman Apartments: 11 apartments that are either 2-* or 4-person apartments, 1 2 person apartment
+Weinman Apartments: 11 apartments that are either 2-* or 4-person apartments, 1 2 person apartment with 1 bedroom

 Any questions can be directed to your Residence Life student or professional staff member!